shhu21/team-profile-generator/README.md

 # Description
 Creates a team profile html page using user input from the command line.
-(Each team role is colored coded in the generated page, Mangaer - Yellow, Engineer - Beige, Intern - Teal.)
+(Each team role is colored coded in the generated page, Manager - Yellow, Engineer - Beige, Intern - Teal.)

 # Installation
 1. Clone the repository.